dbierek/navptestworld/README.md

 ![Current NAVP visualization](https://github.com/dbierek/NavpTestWorld/blob/main/blobs/images/navviewer/img.png?raw=true)
 ### Mod description:
 This mod is designed to test custom Navmeshes created using NavTool in [ZHMTools](https://github.com/OrfeasZ/ZHMTools)
-To use the new updates to [NavTool](https://github.com/OrfeasZ/ZHMTools/tree/master/Tools/NavTool/Src), you will currently need to compile ZHMTools from the master branch.
-Then go to the folder where `NavTool.exe` is and launch the `NavTool.exe` executible with the following arguments.
+To use the new updates to [NavTool](https://github.com/OrfeasZ/ZHMTools/tree/master/Tools/NavTool/Src), donwload the NavTool-win-x64.zip file from the latest release of ZHMTools and extract the contents.
+Then go to the folder where `NavTool.exe` is and launch the `NavTool.exe` executible with the appropriate arguments using the following instructions:
 It will read from NAVP or JSON depending on the filename in the first argument.
-If the filename contains JSON it will open and parse the JSON file.
+If the filename contains JSON it will open and parse that JSON file.
 ### Writing to NAVP:
 Use the `--navp` flag and enter the output filename.
 *Example:*